 Implant Surgery for Breast Reconstruction

-Over a several week period, the expander is gradually filled with sterile saline through a small valve to create the final breast size and shape.
-The expander is then removed and the permanent implant is placed, both through the same incision created during mastectomy.
+Over a several week period, the expander is gradually filled to create the final breast size and shape.
+The expander is then removed and the silicone gel implant is placed.

-In one to three months after the placing the implant, the nipple is reconstructed by shaping a small skin flap at the nipple site.
-Once healed, the created nipple is tattooed for proper color or to match the opposite breast.
+In one to three months after the placing the implant, the nipple may be reconstructed by rearranging small skin flaps or tattooing may be performed.

 For more information about implant surgery for breast reconstruction, call (206) 223-6778.